Seblor/Node-vhost-proxy/readme.md

 This project is a Proof of Concept for a virtual host proxy made in Node.

+# Installation guide

+_(Note that this project is not to be used in a production environment)_

+Clone this repo, and simple run `npm i` to install all the dependencies.
+Then run the command `npm start` to start the server.

+The file `vhosts.json` contains the virtual hosts, it has to be changed.
+The file `config.json` contains de configuration settings.
+Currently only the contact address is customizable.

 # How does it works ?

 When the server receives a request, it checks the list of hosts located in the `vhosts.json` file and then redirects the request to the associated port on the local host.